 Temporary restrictions of outgoing loans until 31 Dec 2019.

-The preparations for the re-opening of the Nationalmuseum building in October 2018 has entered into an intense phase.
-During the coming year, the Nationalmuseum will also have to allocate staff to the task of moving several of the museum’s stores.
+During 2019 Nationalmuseum will have to allocate staff to the task of moving several of the museum’s stores.
 This will have consequences for the outgoing loans, and thus the museum has decided to prolong the restrictions of short-term loans that has been effective during the renovation period until 31 December 2019.
 Already granted loans will not be affected.

-Loan requests arriving from 15 April 2018 will be treated with great restrictiveness and will be granted only exceptionally.
+New loan requests will be treated with great restrictiveness and will be granted only exceptionally.
 We regret the inconvenience that this may cause and hope for your understanding in view of the extraordinary situation.

 How to request a loan